 Unfortunately, there is another type of pain that isn’t useful.
 Sometimes our bodies can be fooled into sending pain signals to the brain when there is no current physical injury to the body.
 This may be due to an old injury or because a nerve has become trapped.
 Doctors often refer to this as Chronic Pain.

 The British Pain Society created a really good guide to understanding and managing it.
 It’s such a clear comprehensive document that I won’t try to summarise it on this page.
-Instead you can download the PDF document with the following link: British Pain Society – understanding_pain
+You can view it or download the PDF document below:

-If you would like help in devising the best strategies to deal with your pain please do not hesitate to contact me.
+If you would like help in devising the best strategies to deal with your pain please do not hesitate to contact us.

 Any questions or comments?